 Faculty of Science

-If you're looking to do a placement year, in the first instance speak with your tutor or the employability contact within your department or school.
+If you're looking to do a placement year, in the first instance speak with your tutor or the employability contact within your department or school, listed below:

 Some faculties offer shorter placements.
 However, minimum placement opportunities vary between faculties.
 Talk to your placement office to find out the minimum placement length.